 Thank you for the interview.

 About International Automotive Business Meeting

 International Automotive Business Meeting (IABM) is an elite meeting of the automotive sector, which brings together industry leaders and experts, car manufacturers, the largest Tier 1 and 2 suppliers, representatives of European, Polish and local authorities, institutions and industry associations.
 The event is attended by over 300 representatives of companies from Poland, Europe and the largest global automotive markets such as China, Japan, India and the United States.

 IABM provides independent, professional and reliable knowledge on the situation on the automotive market in Poland and worldwide.
 The objective of IABM is to provide a clear vision of the changes in the automotive sector in the near future and its impact on the supply chain and to determine how electromobility and advanced driver assistance systems will affect the development of the automotive sector in Poland and worldwide.
 IABM is a unique opportunity to gain a detailed insight into the automotive industry and new technologies associated with it, as well as build a network of contacts in the industry and acquire business partners.

 During this year’s online edition of IABM each participant will have many networking opportunities .

 In the previous edition of IABM, representatives of 270 companies took part in 5 Speed Business Mixer sessions and hundreds of B2B meetings.
 Many of the conducted talks resulted in later cooperation between companies.

-Detailed program and registration for the online edition will be available soon: www.iabmevent.com
+Detailed program and registration for the online edition available here: www.iabmevent.com